-Slide the canopy up to the mounting bracket and align the holes on the canopy with the screw holes on the bracket.
+Slide the canopy up to the mounting bracket and align the holes in the canopy with the screw holes on the bracket.
 Insert the canopy screws provided into the holes and secure tightly.

 Insert the grommets into the holes in the fan blades.
 Secure each blade to the blade iron with the screws provided.
 Lightly attach the blade irons to the motor housing with the screws provided.
 Tighten all the screws once all the blades are attached.

 Screw two housing assembly screws into the motor housing (it does not matter which screw holes you choose).
 Feed the wire supply through the center hole of upper switch housing, then wrap the keyhole slots around the screws and twist counterclockwise to lock into place.
 Insert the third screw and tighten all three screws.

 Connect the plugs from the upper and lower switch housings (make sure the colors line up).
 Lift the lower switch housing up and line up with the screw holes in the upper switch housing.
 Insert three switch housing screws and tighten all screws.
-Loosen thumbscrews on light kit and thread glass shade, then tighten the thumbscrew.
-Install a bulb into each of the light sockets.
+Loosen the thumbscrews on light kit and thread glass shade, then tighten the thumbscrew.
+Install a bulb in each of the light sockets.
 Please note that installing the light kit may vary depending on your ceiling fan with lights.

 Connect the pull chain or fandangle to the short chain coming from the switch housing.

-Turn the power on at circuit breaker and wall switch.
-Sync the ceiling fan and wall switch (directions may vary on fan model).
+Turn the power on at the circuit breaker and wall switch.
+Sync the ceiling fan and wall switch (directions may vary with fan model).

 Verify the ceiling fan turns on and off, and operates on all speed settings.
 Verify the lights turn on and off, and operate independently from the ceiling fan.
 If your fan includes a reverse function, confirm the fan blades spin in the opposite direction by reversing the airflow.
 See Del Mar Fans & Lighting's guide on how to reverse a ceiling fan.